Horizontal-org/Tella-website/docs/For organizations/tella-web.md

 - [Opt-in to share analytics with Tella team](/security-and-privacy#analytics).
 - Suspicious login detection:
     - If enabled Tella Web will record location for each login IP and approximate location based on IP.
 If the user is connecting from an unusual location Tella Web will block the login attempt to prevent any unauthorized sing-in and send an email to the user to confirm if was a legitimate login attempt.
-    - IPs and location will not be shared with the Tella team and will only be stored in the server where Tella Web is installed.
+    - We use a [third party server](https://ipinfo.io/) to calculate the country of the IP.
     - Tella Web requires an SMTP server to be properly configured and working for this feature to work.
     - If disabled Tella Web won't store the IP, won't calculate location nor ping any third party service.
 - Feedback: